akshayghime/akshayghime/README.md

 - 👋 Hi, I’m Akshay Vijay Ghime
 - 👀 I’m interested in Data science and Machine Learning
 - 🌱 I’m currently learning advanced use of python.
-- 💞️ I’m looking to collaborate on various data science and machine learning projects
+- 💞️ I’m looking to collaborate on various data science and machine learning projects.
+You can just check out my vehicle_count project.
+Its small but effective one.
 - 📫 How to reach me...Just drop me an email! okay! akshayghime@gmail.com

 <!---